-Consult Discount-equipment for this service.
+Consult your local YANMAR dealer for this service.

 This Page Intentionally Left Blank

 If a problem occurs, stop the engine immediately.
 Refer to the Symptom column in the Troubleshooting Chart to identify the problem.

 If any indicator fails to illuminate when the key switch is in the ON position, see your authorized YANMAR industrial engine dealer or distributor for service before operating the engine.